Novident/novident-tree-view/doc/tree_configuration.md

-# 📐 `TreeConfiguration` - Centralized Tree Behavior Configuration
+# 📐 Tree Configuration

-Immutable class that serves as the centralized configuration hub for all interactive tree view behaviors and operations.
+`TreeConfiguration` serves as the centralized configuration hub for all interactive tree view behaviors and operations.

-## 🏗️ Core Structure
+## 🏗️ Properties

-### 🔧 Configurable Properties

 | Property | Type | Description | Default Value |
 |----------|------|-------------|---------------|